TechBuilder9/AskAway/README.md

 - **Tailwind CSS** – modern UI styling
 - **Framer Motion** – for smooth animations
 - **Firebase** – real-time backend (authentication + database)

+## Security

+- ask away does not store any personal data.
+Its bill to resist surveillance and interference from school network and authorities.
+You can also self-host this platform using your own Firebase Config (Coming Soon)